Teichlab/bracer/README.md

 ## Docker image

-## Docker image

 BraCeR is also available as a standalone Docker image on [DockerHub](https://hub.docker.com/r/teichlab/bracer/), with all of its dependencies installed and configured appropriately.
 Running BraCeR from the image is very similar to running it from a normal installation.
 You can pass all the appropriate arguments to the Docker command with the usual syntax as described above.
-One differece is that you don't need to worry about specifying a configuration file.
+One difference is that you don't need to worry about specifying a configuration file.
 This is included in the container.

 To run the BraCeR Docker image, run the following command from within a directory that contains your input data: